fieldtrip/website/workshop/natmeg2014/dipolefitting.md

 {% include image src="/assets/img/workshop/natmeg2014/dipolefitting/natmeg_dip_timeseries.png" width="500" %}

-Besides comparing the timecourse of the activity between the two conditions, we could also ask whether the activity is at a different location.
+Besides comparing the time course of the activity between the two conditions, we could also ask whether the activity is at a different location.

     cfg = [];
     cfg.numdipoles = 2;